mahmoud-khaled1/Full-Stack-ASP.NETCoreTrack/Front-End/07-Angular/README.md

 add  node_modeules folder such as (Bootstrap library etc...) open terminal of project from VS code and run
 ```
 npm install bootstrap
 then include them in index.html file
+Or copy the link and add to angular.json file to style array if we have link of css bootstrap  and this is the best way
 ```

 Angular is cross-platform, fast, scalable, has incredible tooling, and is loved by millions.